Dunedin Otago, New Zealand Travel Guide

 These cooler seasons offer different perspectives and opportunities, often with fewer crowds.

-Wildlife encounters on the Otago Peninsula are a highlight, with optimal viewing times varying by different species and season.
+Wildlife encounters on the Otago Peninsula are a highlight, with optimal viewing times varying by species and season.

 Indoor attractions are excellent options for any weather, offering a dive into Dunedin's heritage.